pablodecm/phd_thesis/src/102_chapter_2.md

-the solenoid volume, a particle tracker made of silicon pixel and strip detectors, a lead tungstate crystal electromagnetic calorimeter (ECAL) and a brass-scintillator hadronic calorimeter (HCAL) are placed, each of the composed of a barrel and two endcap sections.
+the solenoid volume, a particle tracker made of silicon pixel and strip detectors, a lead tungstate crystal electromagnetic calorimeter (ECAL) and a brass-scintillator hadronic calorimeter (HCAL) are placed, each of them composed of a barrel and two endcap sections.
 A large muon detection system, composed of cathode strip chambers (CSC), resistive plate chambers (RPC) and drift tubes (DT), is embedded in the steel flux-return yoke outside the solenoid.
 Furthermore,